kiddiRU/Verk1_H1/diary/Day5/README.md

 - Finished draft of design doc

 ## State of group:
-Were in disagreement over how the system should keep track of user path.
+- Were in disagreement over how the system should keep track of user path.
 Sindri proposed that a singular class should keep track of user path, but Elmar brought up the option of having individual classes handaling user path.
-Ísak proposed the idea that the TUI should have "handle" as "username", becasue we dont know if the user knows what a "handle" is.
+- Ísak proposed the idea that the TUI should have "handle" as "username", becasue we dont know if the user knows what a "handle" is.
+- We forgot about servers being a thing, servers host matches.
+- TA will allow us to have the system to manage scheduling, but the organnizer should have option to edit schedule.
+Decided that it was a c-req
 ## Divisions:
 - UI / UX: Elmar
 - System engineer: Ísak, Kristján